Blazzy-Motion/BlazzyMotion/README.md

 ## Performance

-### Source Generator Benefits
+### Performance Characteristics

-- **Zero Runtime Overhead**: Templates are generated at compile-time
+- **Zero Runtime Overhead**: Mapping functions are generated at compile-time
+- **Zero Reflection**: Uses `[ModuleInitializer]` for automatic registration at app startup
 - **Type Safety**: Full compile-time checking of property names and types
-- **IntelliSense Support**: Auto-completion for all generated code

-### Caching Strategy

-BlazzyMotion.Carousel implements a two-tier caching system:

-1. **Static Cache**: Generated templates are cached globally per type
-2. **Instance Cache**: Effective template is cached per component instance

-This ensures minimal reflection overhead and optimal rendering performance.
+- **O(1) Lookup**: Dictionary-based mapper lookup per type
+- **Compiled Delegates**: Mapping functions are compiled, not interpreted

+The entire system is designed for maximum performance with no runtime code generation or reflection.

 ## Browser Support